jeramycanals/ticket-lifecycle/README.md

   <img width="986" height="759" alt="image" src="https://github.com/user-attachments/assets/fff6fc06-b2b1-4937-a4c5-d436105b7e3d" />
 </p>

 <h4>Step 38.
-Update the Ticket's Help Topic (John): In the ticket view, locate the Help Topic field, click "Report a Problem" and change the Help Topic to "Report a Problem / Business Critical Outage" since it is more apporpriate for the severity of the issue.
+Update the Ticket's Help Topic (John): In the ticket view, locate the Help Topic field, click "Report a Problem" and change the Help Topic to "Report a Problem / Business Critical Outage" since it is more appropriate for the severity of the issue.
 In the Reason for Update box, enter: "No customers are able to access online banking."
 Then click Update to apply the changes.</h4>

 <p>
   <img width="983" height="766" alt="image" src="https://github.com/user-attachments/assets/64d0b823-77c6-477c-84a4-cdb6a541e07b" />